bounded-systems/hooksmith/SHELL_TO_RUST_MIGRATION_PROGRESS.md

 ## 🎯 Current Status

-We have successfully continued working on the shell-to-Rust migration and made significant progress.
+We have successfully continued working on the shell-to-Rust migration and made excellent progress.
 The foundation is solid and we now have fully functional Rust binaries that can replace the shell scripts.

 ## ✅ **Fully Implemented & Tested**